 the (Edge Computing) AF is thus assumed to be operated by the PLMN while the App and the EAS (data center) may be operated by a third party

-The APP request is then transformed into a dedicated Tracing Requirement about a SUPI to get the related RAN information for this particular UE.
-Such Tracing Requirements are configured in the UDM/UDR and passed by the 5GC to the NG RAN serving the UE (per existing signalling trace configuration defined in R16 23.501 clause 5.25.1),
+The APP request is then transformed into a dedicated Requirement about a SUPI to get the related RAN information for this particular UE.
+Such Requirements are provided via Local NEF to management system by invoking MnS.

-These Trace Requirements do not request the NG RAN to directly provide the information to the APP but configure the NG RAN to report the information to an edge Trace Collection Entity together with information on the Final destination of the information (identity of the APP, APP URI where the APP expects the information etc…)
+Editor’s Note: Whether SA5 MnS support this or not is FFS.

+Editor’s Note: What RAN information can be received and transferred to AF is FFS.

-The edge Trace Collection Entity enforces policies related with the identity of the APP and then provides the filtered information on the APP URI.
-These policies allow the network operator to protect / hide sensitive information
+The local NEF receives requested information from MnS producer and enforces policies related with the identity of the APP and then provides the filtered information on the APP URI.
+These policies allow the network operator to protect / hide sensitive information.

 This is further defined in clause 6.X.2.

+The solution introduces a new entity: the local NEF which:

+receives RAN information from MnS producer.
+For this purpose, it acts as a consumer of NOTIFICATION (SBA) defined by SA5 MnS framework

+NOTE: The interface between MnS producer and the local NEF is Service Based but defined by SA5.

+applies operator policies related with data that the operator is willing to share with the EAS / Edge App.
+The local NEF is configured by the EC AF with the way (URI, etc…) to report RAN information to the EAS / Edge App.

+The local NEF is an entity specified by SA2 but that uses MnS services defined by SA5 specifications to receive information from MnS producer.

+The EC AF and the local NEF are owned by the operator.

 6.X.2 Procedures

-Figure 6.X.2-1: Using streaming trace to deliver filtered RAN information to a local App

 1 (pre-requisite) the UE has established a PDU session (where traffic offload may apply) and the EC (Edge Computing) AF has subscribed to the SMF event “UP path change” as defined in 23.502 § 5.2.8.3.1.